pfsense/docs/source/services/snmp-daemon.rst

 be exposed via SNMP should the service be queried by an untrusted source.

-To get the latest set of MIBs for translating “enterprises” (Fokus) , they are installed at /usr/share/snmp/mibs on the firewall itself.
+To get the latest set of MIBs for translating "enterprises" (Fokus) , they are installed at /usr/share/snmp/mibs on the firewall itself.

 See Also